 “I think that we’ve been brainwashed to think that fat is bad, but really, it’s what’s going to make you feel fuller longer,” she says.
-Cognitive enhancement expert and author Anthony Simola explained that generally speaking, ketosis reduces hunger, “primarily due to the stabilization of glucose levels and the satiety resulting from foods rich in protein and fats.”
-Hudgens also said that your body burns those healthy fats and uses them as “fuel.”
+Ketosis reduces hunger, primarily due to the stabilization of glucose levels and the satiety resulting from foods rich in protein and fats.
+Hudgens also says that your body burns those healthy fats and uses them as “fuel.”

 A 2018 review in Current Nutrition Reports concluded that humans can use ketones for fuel, promoting the breakdown of excess fat stores.
 Those results translated for Hudgens who lost 10 pounds in one month on the Keto Diet.

 4. Alicia Vikander, Actress